Luke-Nicklin/mildew-detection-in-cherry-leaves/README.md

 ## Main Data Analysis and Machine Learning Libraries

-- Here, you should list the libraries used in the project and provide an example(s) of how you used these libraries.

 - Streamlit - Used to build to user interface and turn Python scripts into an interactive web app.
 - Keras - A deep learning framework used to build and load the Convolutional Nerual Network (CNN) model.
 It also allows you to use a trained model for precition within the web app.
 - Pillow (PIL) - Used to open, reseize and convert image files to the format required by the model.